-So far, no studies have shown that brain training prevents dementia.
-However, this is a relatively new area of research and most studies have been too small and too short to test any effect of brain training on the development of cognitive decline or dementia.
+So far, there is very little evidence that brain training prevents dementia.
+One study found that training to improve thinking speed, but not memory or reasoning training, may slightly reduce dementia risk.
+However, this is a relatively new area of research.
+Most studies have been too small or too short to effectively test the effect of brain training on the development of dementia.

 Observational studies collect data about a group of people and look for an association between two or more factors.

-A recent study analysed the results of 51 interventional studies.
-The review indicated that brain training could lead to a small improvement in thinking and memory in older people during the duration of the study.
-However, the analysis also found that thinking and memory was not improved in older people who used the brain training unsupervised.
+A recent study combined the results of 51 interventional studies.
+It showed that three sessions of at least 30 minutes of brain training a week were enough to lead to a small improvement in thinking and memory.
+However, the analysis also found that memory and thinking were not improved in people who did the brain training unsupervised at home.

 Longer-term studies are needed to understand what effect these activities may have on a person’s likelihood of developing dementia.